 Since now, we have not tried options 3 and 4, and we cannot tell what the condition of the paths is.
 We moved on routes 1 and 2 in 2010, but at the moment we do not know what their status is.
 It will be useful to ask local people before taking a walk.

-The transition from Irakli Beach to Cape Emine on the coast
+The hike from Irakli Beach to Cape Emine along the coast

 Here are the photos we took when we visited Cape Emine in 2010.
 Then we passed the entire beach of Irakli in the south direction.
 After that, we continued along the coast, covered with big stones.